edsaac/stpyvista/stpyvista/README.md

 <details>
 <summary>
-v 0.0.5
+v 0.0.6
 </summary>
-- Replaced pythreejs backend for panel backend [but should go to twine]
+- Replaced pythreejs backend for panel backend.
+This is a temporary solution as pyvista will remove panel support in favor of trame.
 </details>

 <details>